-Relationships and respect

-What this means How do we do this
+Relationships and respect What this means Ho

 We act with transparency and honesty in a way that values strong relationships and builds trust with our community and stakeholders.

-Good engagement helps us to identify shared values, benefits and outcomes.
-We will close the loop with our community and report back on the engagement process.
-We will say what we are doing, maintain ongoing partnerships and deliver regular updates to our stakeholders and community.
-We cultivate a culture of information sharing to ensure information is accurate and informed.
-We respect people's time and will listen to our community.
-We will accurately define the community's role in the decision making process.
+- Good engagement helps us to identify shared values, benefits and outcomes. - We will close the loop with our community and report back on the engagement process.

+- We will say what we are doing, maintain ongoing partnerships and deliver regular updates to our stakeholders and community. - We cultivate a culture of information sharing to ensure information is accurate and informed. - We respect people's time and will listen to our community. - We will accurately define the community's role in the decision making process.

 Inclusive and enabling

-What this means How do we do this
+What this means

-We believe good decisions are grounded in information and input from many sources.
-We will allow for a range of voices to be heard, not just those who are loud, angry or powerful.
-We will actively seek to ensure a range of views are represented.
-We engage appropriately and in a variety of formats to address barriers to participation.
-We will make our information easy to understand, consistent and timely.
+- We believe good decisions are grounded in information and input from many sources. - We will allow for a range of voices to be heard, not just those who are loud, angry or powerful.

+- We will actively seek to ensure a range of views are represented. - We engage appropriately and in a variety of formats to address barriers to participation. - We will make our information easy to understand, consistent and timely.

 Transparency and the right to participation

-What this means How do we do this
+What this means

-Community input and feedback is recognised as enhancing the quality of our decision making processes.
-The community has the right to access information, be consulted and actively participate in planning and decision making that affects them.
-We make decisions in an open and transparent way.
-Information is timely, clear and relevant.
-We work towards consistent standards and report back on decisions made.
-We build our community's capacity to contribute through education and empowerment practices.
+- Community input and feedback is recognised as enhancing the quality of our decision making processes. - The community has the right to access information, be consulted and actively participate in planning and decision making that affects them.

+- We make decisions in an open and transparent way.
+Information is timely, clear and relevant. - We work towards consistent standards and report back on decisions made. - We build our community's capacity to contribute through education and empowerment practices.

 Continuous Improvement

-What this means How do we do this
+What this means

-• Engagement is a rapidly changing field.
+Engagement is a rapidly changing field.
 We recognise the need to adapt to ensure more effective engagement outcomes.

-New and innovative solutions will be sought to better listen to and communicate with our community.
-We will evaluate the work we do to improve our practice.
-We will use technology to ensure better access and more opportunity to engage.
+- New and innovative solutions will be sought to better listen to and communicate with our community. - We will evaluate the work we do to improve our practice. - We will use technology to ensure better access and more opportunity to engage.